ucsd-cse130/04-nano/README.md

 ### (e) 35 points

 Restructure your parser to give binary operators the following precedence and associativity.
-This will likely require that you both add additional rules to your parser and use or see how to
+This will likely require that you both add additional rules to your parser and use
 [Happy's precedence syntax](https://www.haskell.org/happy/doc/html/sec-Precedences.html)